fwyr/website/README.md

 This respository contains the code of my own little droplet of a website within the vast, infinite sea of the Internet.

 Still a work in progress.
-Feel free to access it at [https://lolcringe.co](https://lolcringe.co).
+Feel free to access it [here](https://lolcringe.co).

 Built using:
 - HTML, CSS, JavaScript